rahmatnazali/pimage/README.md

 # Copy-Move Detection on Digital Image using Python

-**Old Python 2 version**: You can find the old module written with python 2 on [this repository](https://github.com/rahmatnazali/image-copy-move-detection-python2).
-This repository now host the python 3 version
+**Old Python 2 version**:This repository now host the python 3 version.
+You can find the old module written with python 2 on this [repository](https://github.com/rahmatnazali/image-copy-move-detection-python2).

 ## Description
 This is an implementation of python script to detect a copy-move manipulation attack on digital image based on Overlapping Blocks.